Meteor-Community-Packages/denormalize/README.md

     <td>The field on the parent where children are cached.
 Can be a nested field, like <code>'caches.field'</code>, but it can not be in the same top level field as the referenceField.
 For <code>type:'one'</code>, cacheField will store a single child.
 For all others, it will store an array of children.</td>
   </tr>
   <tr>
-    <td>validate</td>
+    <td>bypassSchema</td>
     <td>Boolean (optional)</td>
-    <td>If set to true, the function will not attempt to bypass any collection2 schemas if they are defined.
-You must then make sure to include the cacheField in your schema.</td>
+    <td>If set to true, it will bypass any [collection2](https://github.com/aldeed/meteor-collection2) schema that may exist.
+Otherwise you must add the cacheField to your schema.</td>
   </tr>
 </table>